Student Affairs and Support Services

 Club Sports: Student led and student funded, Club Sports offer the opportunity for Regis students to play a sport they love while representing Regis University both regionally and nationally & making lifetime friendships!
 Current Club Sports opportunities include: Men’s Rugby, Women’s Volleyball, Women’s Soccer, and Men’s & Women’s Rock Climbing.

-Outdoor Program: Regis University’s Outdoor Program (OAP) is an outdoor recreation and experiential learning program that offers workshops, personal skills training, spiritual growth, experiential activities and weekend trips.
+Outdoor Program: Regis University’s Outdoor Program (OAP) is an outdoor recreation program that offers trips to the mountains including camping, backpacking, rock climbing, dogsledding, and more.
 The program also offers a robust selection of outdoor gear available free of charge for students only.
 The OAP Office is located within the Fitness Center.

 The Bike & Ski Shop: Rent a bike, have your bike tuned by a mechanic, or learn the skills to work on a bike yourself!
 The Ski Shop provides free waxing and basic maintenance for your ski or snowboard.
 The Bike & Ski Shop partners with the OAP to offer trips such as Intro to Mountain Biking, Bike Rides around town, and provide ski shuttles to Ikon and Epic ski resorts.
 Your one stop shop for bike and ski maintenance is located in the Fitness Center across from the OAP office.

-Victim Advocacy Violence Prevention: The VAVP provides the entire Regis community with programs and resources that promote healthy relationships, facilitate a safe environment, and support students who have experienced sexual violence, dating abuse, and stalking.
+Victim Advocacy Violence Prevention: The VAVP provides the entire Regis community with programs and resources that promote healthy relationships, facilitate a safe environment.
+The victim advocate supports students who have experienced interpersonal violence, dating abuse, and stalking.
 The VAVP office is located in the Student Center, 2nd floor.

 Dining Services/Meal Plans and Charges